Tim Lawrence’s Technical Program Management Portfolio

 Protocol Labs - Implementation of New Payroll Provider

-Prompt: Protocol Labs would like to make the switch to a new payroll provider in the next 3 months.
-Create a project plan, including timelines, stakeholders, considerations, contingencies, resource allocation, budget, etc.
+Goal: Protocol Labs would like to make the switch to a new payroll provider within 3 months.
+Needing a project plan, including timelines, stakeholders, considerations, contingencies, resource allocation, budget, etc.

 Task: For this program, I first started by building out a the branding/design.
 Without access to the internal resources, I had to get crafty and pull images and color codes from the Protocol Labs website and create my own branding guide to apply across a set of Google Slide, Doc, and Sheet templates.